Contents

 You choose to block users with Windows versions "below 8.1", which prevents authentication or enrollment for any user trying to access your application from a Windows 8 computer.
 A user accessing your application from a Windows 8 PC can't proceed past the out-of-date software notification.

-Block Access from an Operating System
+Block Access and Authentication from an Operating System

-Uncheck the "Allow" option for an OS to prevent access entirely, i.e. if you uncheck Allow Windows Devices in the policy editor, then users accessing your application from any version of Windows are blocked.
+Uncheck the "Allow" option for an OS to prevent access and authentication entirely, i.e. if you uncheck Allow Windows Devices in the policy editor, then users accessing your application from any version of Windows are blocked.
 They can click See what is allowed for information about the operating systems you permit or block.

 Mobile Platforms